Congenital erythropoietic porphyria in Adult

 The gene for uroporphyrinogen cosynthetase is found on chromosome 10.
 Various gene mutations have been identified, and these affect enzyme function to a greater or lesser degree.
 The degree of enzyme activity will determine the clinical phenotype seen.

 Red urine in infancy may be the first sign of Gunther disease.
 Severe photosensitivity is encountered in early childhood, leading to friable skin, bulla formation, and subsequent scarring.
 Bulla fluid may have a reddish tinge.
 Repeated episodes of scarring lead to loss of acral areas including digits and the tip of the nose and ears (photomutilation).
 This is accompanied by hemolytic anemia and splenomegaly.
 Other signs of Gunther disease include red teeth (erythrodontia due to porphyrin deposition) and eye involvement, which may include photosensitivity, keratoconjunctivitis, corneal ulceration, and cataracts, and may lead to blindness.
 Hypertrichosis may be present.
+Shortened stature can be a consequence of the disease.

 In the most severe form, Gunther disease causes hemolytic anemia, and hydrops fetalis may occur in utero.
 A milder form has been recognized where symptoms do not present until later childhood or adulthood.